 The GDPR will eventually be in effect on May 25, 2018.
 The GDPR will mostly harmonize data protection law throughout the EU.
 However, the law will not be harmonized completely as the GDPR comprises more than 70 opening clauses leaving room for the EU Member States’ legislators to implement (stricter, less strict, or more detailed) rules.
 To help clients identify specifics for all Member States at one glance, Reed Smith, in cooperation with partner law firms from every EU Member State, has been compiling an overview of local GDPR implementations on various aspects of the GDPR.

-In the linked chart, you will find – listed by EU Member State – the current status of each Member State’s local GDPR laws, links to drafts, and a couple of highlights from each Member State.
-Click here to view the current status of the local GDPR adjustment laws, links to existing provisions, and the information status.
+In the linked document, you will find – listed by EU Member State – the current status of each Member State’s local GDPR laws, links to drafts, and a couple of highlights from each Member State.
+The current status of the local GDPR adjustment laws are also shown, along with links to existing provisions, and the information status.

 Type: Client Alerts